 • Students cannot receive a summer FLAS fellowship if they will graduate June 2015.

 • Summer FLAS is not available for dissertation research.
 Summer awards are intended to support intensive language study and should not be used for research purposes or to participate in an internship program.

 • Recipients are required to complete pre- and post-award assessment and language proficiency reports for the U.S. Department of Education.
 In addition, recipients will be surveyed every two years for eight years following graduation regarding their employment and the extent to which the FLAS language is being used.Application Procedures

 All FLAS applications must be submitted online.
 Required information includes:

-The deadline for submitting a FLAS fellowship application is February 19, 2014.
+The deadline for submitting a FLAS application is February 19, 2015.